A Mom’s Guide to Raising Thriving Kids with ADHD

 This work is about growing the traits that steady you, clarify you, and strengthen your leadership—

-and the happiness skills that help your child feel calm, capable, and connected…
+and the well-being skills that help your child feel calm, capable, and connected…

 so your child can rise within it.